ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - a - (extra) Some options to give CSS to React apps.md

 ## (optional) Example CSS Framework
-- Can do a quick demo with bootstrap (eg. create an index.html)
+- Can do a quick demo with bootstrap (e.g. create an index.html)

 ## Example Mantine